Dream LeBreton: History of LeBreton Flats

-LeBreton Flats, within the nation's capital Ottawa, Ontario, is located on the unceded territory of the Algonquin Anishinaabe People.
-LeBreton Flats was a place where many indigenous people gathered and held sacred ceremonies.
+LeBreton Flats, within the nation's capital Ottawa, Ontario, was a place where many indigenous people gathered and held sacred ceremonies.
 The neighborhood is found within central Ottawa, nearing the downtown area.
 When European settlers arrived, in the 19th century, LeBreton Flats became a community.
 The community was home to thousands before the Ottawa Great Fire took place in 1900.
 Many of the buildings within the community were damaged due to the event.
 In the 1960s the Canadian government decided to expropriate people from their homes, and community due to the deteriorating conditions of buildings and the polluting environment.